tbm/homepage/content/debian/kirkwood/qnap/ts-41x/faq.md

 Debian includes support for the QNAP TS-410, TS-410U, TS-412, TS-419P,
 TS-419P+, TS-419P II, TS-419U, TS-419U+, TS-420 and TS-421.
 However, some
 functionality from the original firmware may not be available.
-For example, Wake-on-LAN (WOL) is not supported.
 Please see the <a href = "../status/">status page</a> to see what is supported.

 <h3>Which QNAP devices are supported?</h3>